11 TIPS TO TURN YOUR BEDROOM INTO A SLEEP SANCTUARY

 tranquillity & create a beautiful sleep sanctuary….

 Place a few indoor plants in your room.
 Some indoor plants, such as snake plants and aloe vera, can help purify the air while adding a soothing touch of nature to your space!
 You could even add a small lavender plant as it will release its relaxing scent to help you calm down for sleep.
-Many pillow sprays and sleeping balms contain the scent of lavender due to its calming effect, so why not try the real thing?
+Many pillow sprays and sleeping balms contain the scent of lavender due to its calming effect (more on that here!!), so why not try the real thing?

 Set up a “relaxation corner”.
 The aim of the relaxation corner is to provide a quiet space where you can spend time before going to bed, so you can relax before you even climb under the bedsheets!
 You might like to set up a rocking chair (or a comfortable armchair) with some blankets and a gentle source of light so you can read or meditate.